All Episodes

 Our enemies are happy about this election.

-Uh they're very happy with uh with the outcome.
+They're very happy with the outcome.

-Uh here is uh who says this?
+Here is, who says this?

-Anyone who's got a brain in his head will see what needs to happen, it'll be promoted by the Americans.
+Anybody who's got a brain in his head will see what needs to happen.

 We'll get a phone call once they've decided what to do.

-Uh President Bush, Nancy Pelosi, uh John Mertha.
+President Bush, Nancy Pelosi, John Murtha.

 I wouldn't put it past these guys to start calling our allies without telling Bush.